Vivian P. Bykerk, BSc, MD, FRCPC

 Podium Presentation American College of Rheumatology Meeting, Boston– A High Proportion of patients reaching sustained remission in an early arthritis cohort," Nov.
 2007

-Dr. Bykerk is currently developing a clinical research program in early rheumatoid arthritis in collaboration with the Inflammatory Arthritis Center.
+Dr. Bykerk is currently involved in a clinical research program focused on learning more about early rheumatoid arthritis in collaboration with the Inflammatory Arthritis Center of Excellence.
 This research program will focus on early inflammatory arthritis, identifying important questions, and addressing them through the use of Hospital for Special Surgery’s research registries.
-She is also the director of the Consortion of Early Arthritis Cohort Studies; a group of observational research studies in early RA in North America.
+She is also the director of the Consortium of Early Arthritis Cohort Studies; a group of observational research studies in early RA in North America.

 Research Interests